hyunjink12/blackscholes_pricing_v1/README.md

 This model is not intended to perfectly replicate market prices, and can misprice short-dated options where event risk is significant.

-Observed option prices reflect several factors not caputred by Black-Scholes:
+Observed option prices reflect several factors not captured by Black-Scholes:
 - Supply/demand dynamics
 - Volatility skew (strike-dependent IV)
 - Term structure of volatility across maturities